Laks (Caucasus): Anthropology

 According to prof. Gadjiyev A.G., Lak people belong to the Northcaucasian race: "Our research in 1961 has led to some clarification of the area of Caucasionic race (Northcaucasian race) in Dagestan.
 In this paper the groups that belong to Caucasionic race are those of western variant.
 These are the Ando-Tsunti people and the bulk of Avars, Laks, Dargin.
 According to the specifics of pigmentation, but not the size of the face, Rutuls are close to them".

-Heraldry

-The description of the coat of arms of Kulinskiy District reads: "In the gold field stands a green peaked mountain that has a gold chain with four clusters of pendants; above the chain mountain is silver and on a mountain top — an eagle, black, with golden eyes, beak and feet, facing to the right and turning with outstretched wings".
-Green mountain with silver snow-capped peaks corresponds to the lands of Kulinsky district.
-Eagle symbolizes freedom and spiritual uplift of Laks.
-Gold chain is the national decoration.
-Golden field symbolizes the space filled with sunlight.
-The flag and the coat of arms of the Lakskiy District is of blue color which depicts the fortress, two daggers, an eagle and the crown.